Teaching Your Children Life Skills

 Parents will find this type of quality time spent with their children helps them develop a closer relationship and bond.
 Any time spent with your child that doesn’t include the daily rushing to school, getting to sports practice and hurrying through dinner is time well spent.

 Many parents are teaching their children to sew, cook, fold the laundry, wash dishes and even make their own beds.
-These are lessons that should continue even when the pandemic is over.
 Children who learn these tasks early and incorporate them into their daily lives will be better prepared for the future.

 If your children are resistant to learning about your interests, figure out what your child’s own interests are and use them as a jumping-off point for teaching them life skills.
 Studies show that people with a sense of purpose are the most likely to thrive, especially when times are tough.